svlad-90/livelooping/md/looper-mux/looper-mux.md

 ![Looper mux view](../screenshots/looper-mux.jpg)

 The "looper-mux" logical device is a thing that allows you to manage the recording of the looped audio phrases.
-Its purpose is to replace your RC-505 :)
+I can say that its purpose is to replace the RC-505 :)

 ## Selecting the active looper instance